Current Lab Members

 Delaney is a 4th year undergraduate student studying Biology.
 She has been working in the Ebel Lab since July 2019 under the mentorship of Bekah McMinn.
 She assists with a variety of virology lab techniques and is currently working on a Blood ID project to identify the sources of blood samples collected from field-caught mosquitoes.

 Michael earned his B.S. in microbiology from CSU and worked previously as a research assistant for labs studying prion diseases and pediatric cancer.
 He joined the Ebel lab in August 2016 and acts as a lab manager and research technician.
-He assists with mosquito rearing and dissection, surveillance testing, media preparation, cell culture, hazardous waste disposal, and minor equipment repair.
-He has also collaborated with industry partners to test the vector competence of Ae.
+He assists with mosquito rearing and dissection, surveillance testing, media preparation, cell culture, hazardous waste disposal, and equipment repair.
+He helps prepare SARS-CoV-2 test kits for skilled nursing facilities across northern Colorado, and has collaborated with industry partners to test the vector competence of Ae.
 Aegypti for a novel dengue virus vaccine.

 While earning his PhD, Reyes worked to characterize temperature impacts on arbovirus population diversity.
 He also performed local field surveillance for WNV, designed several bioinformatic pipelines for the lab, generated gene expression profiles for the classification of Culex midgut cells, and used NGS to characterize bat influenza virus (H18N11) cell culture adaptations.